Altinn/altinn-studio-docs/content/altinn-api/_index.md

     "presentationField": "Arbeidsmelding"
 }
 ```
 Data elements (files) can be attached to the initial request as a *multipart/form-data*.
-The name of the data element must correspond to the element type defined in the application metadata.
+The name of the parts must correspond to element types defined in the application metadata.

 ```http
 POST {appPath}/instances